-The CRIX is a market index and follows for the derivation the Laspeyres Index.
-The index of Laspeyres is defined
+The CRIX is a market index and follows the Laspeyres derivation

-Finally, if a crypto fulfills at least one of the two rules, it is eligible for the CRIX.
+If a crypto fulfills at least one of the two rules, it is eligible for the set of constituents of the CRIX.

 Each cryptos in CRIX is weighted with its market capitalization.

-If the current price for a crypto which is part of CRIX is not reachable from the exchanges is the CRIX made insensitive to its value as long as the value can’t be reached.
+If the current price for a constituent of CRIX is not available at the corresponding exchanges the CRIX is made insensitive to this

 VCRIX (based on CRIX) is a volatility index, able to grasp the risk induced by the crypto-currency market, much like VIX for the S&P components.
 The crypto ‘fear index’ addresses the limitations constituted by the absence of developed derivative market for cryptos and offers an adequate measure for implied volatility, thus proved to be a proper basis for option pricing.